-Enrol now for next course starting 26th & 27th January 2019, London
+Enrol now for the next course starting 25th April 2020

-This course fulfills the training requirement in research methods and practice for UKCP Registration.
+This 12 month unit fulfills the training requirement in research methods and practice for UKCP Registration.
 It can be used towards UKCP Registration with BeeLeaf when completed as part of the BeeLeaf Advanced Diploma.

 BeeLeaf House Plus Online/Distance